indytechcook/indytechcook/_posts/2009-01-25-upcomming-plans-for-blogs-of-indy.markdown

 - drupal
 - Blogs of Indy
 ---
-<p style="text-align: left;">I haven't posted an update for <a href="http://blogsofindy.com" target="_blank">Blogs of Indy</a> in a while.&nbsp; I wanted everyone to know that I've been hard at work on coding and haven't had a change to blog out it.&nbsp; Here are some upcoming plans.</p>
+I haven't posted an update for <a href="http://blogsofindy.com" target="_blank">Blogs of Indy</a> in a while.
+I wanted everyone to know that I've been hard at work on coding and haven't had a change to blog out it.; Here are some upcoming plans.</p>
-<p style="text-align: left;"><a href="http://techcook.net/2009/01/new-version-of-feedapi-taxonomy-compare/" target="_blank">FeedAPI Taxonomy Compare Updates.</a> This module is a key piece to the functionality.&nbsp; I spent several hours fixing bugs and adding functionality.&nbsp; Being able to match on synonym will help me keep my menus clean.</p>
+<a href="http://techcook.net/2009/01/new-version-of-feedapi-taxonomy-compare/" target="_blank">FeedAPI Taxonomy Compare Updates.</a> This module is a key piece to the functionality.
+I spent several hours fixing bugs and adding functionality.
+Being able to match on synonym will help me keep my menus clean.</p>

-<h3 style="text-align: left;">Blogs of Indy Custom Module</h3>
+<h3>Blogs of Indy Custom Module</h3>
-<p style="text-align: left;">I added a few tabs to the profile page.&nbsp; One tab is a list of all the blogs for that user.&nbsp; It is basically a copy of the FeedAPI admin page just filter for the user.&nbsp; I filtered it based upon the user argument in the URL.
+I added a few tabs to the profile page.
+One tab is a list of all the blogs for that user.; It is basically a copy of the FeedAPI admin page just filter for the user.
+I filtered it based upon the user argument in the URL.
 Here is the code for the hook_menu.</p>

-{% highlight php %}
+<pre class="prettyprint linenums"><code class="language-php">
 $items['user/%user/feeds'] = array(
   'type' => MENU_LOCAL_TASK,
-  'title' => 'Blogs', //Going to be a variable on the main setting page 'page callback' => 'blogsofindy_feedapi_admin_overview', 'access callback' => TRUE,&nbsp; //security is built into the function since this displays on the user profile page 'page arguments' => array(1), //pass the account 'file' => 'blogsofindy.feed.user.page.inc'
+  'title' => 'Blogs', //Going to be a variable on the main setting page 'page callback' => 'blogsofindy_feedapi_admin_overview', 'access callback' => TRUE, //security is built into the function since this displays on the user profile page 'page arguments' => array(1), //pass the account 'file' => 'blogsofindy.feed.user.page.inc'
 );